 ATLANTA – Newberry’s Howard Vroon has been named the Golf Pride Grips Southeast Region Coach of the Year for leading Newberry to a fifth-place finish at the 2017 NCAA Division II Men’s Golf Championships.

 Vroon, who was named a finalist for the Dave Williams National Coach of the Year Award last month, skippered Newberry to arguably its best season ever.
-The Wolves tied their own South Atlantic Conference record for highest finish at the national championships after advancing into match play, won two tournaments, finished runner-up three times, and never finished outside the top five-eighths of any tournament field this season.
+The Wolves tied their own South Atlantic Conference record for highest finish at the national championships after advancing into match play, won two tournaments, finished runner-up three times, and never finished outside the top three-eighths of any tournament field this season.

 Newberry played 12 events as a team this season and finished among the top three in half of its tournaments.
 The Wolves were outside the top five on just three occasions: a trio of sixth-place finishes as the Division I Cape Fear Intercollegiate, at the 20-team NCAA South/Southeast Regional, and in the 20-team stroke play portion of the NCAA Championships.